Skip to main contentSkip to data table

 Bank Run Gauge

-Market-cap-weighted composite of all tracked coins' pressure-shift values, producing a single ecosystem-wide Ethereum flow-pressure reading.
+Market-cap-weighted composite of all tracked coins' pressure-shift values, producing a single ecosystem-wide configured issuance-chain flow-pressure reading.
+Gauge weights use each coin's canonical tracked-chain circulating supply.
 The gauge score maps to one of seven condition bands:

 BandScore RangeMeaning